oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

    Start a tunnel using this command:

     ```shell
-    $ <copy>kubectl -n obaas-admin port-forward svc/obaas-admin 8080:8080</copy>
+    $ <copy>kubectl -n obaas-admin port-forward svc/obaas-admin 8080</copy>
     ```

-   Start the Oracle Backend for Spring Boot CLI using this command:
+   Start the Oracle Backend for Spring Boot CLI in a new terminal window using this command:

     ```shell
     $ <copy>oractl</copy>